Blumwes' buildings in Bydgoszcz: History

 During the interwar period, FOD corporation was incorporated as a subsidiary to the company's "Pomeranian Grudziądz Machine Factory SA".
-On July 1, 1928, Bydgoszcz branch -formerly C. Blumwe and Son- became independent under the name "Factory Thracians and Machines for Metal Woods".
+On 1 July 1928 the Bydgoszcz branch - formerly C. Blumwe and Son - became independent under the name "Factory Thracians and Machines for Metal Woods".

 After the Great Depression, in 1931, the factory employment had fallen to 100 people, to 50 people in 1930.
 The re-development of the factory started up in 1935–1939.

 After the outbreak of World War II and Nazi occupation of Bydgoszcz, the company was confiscated by the German Central Office Trust - East.
 They put back the original German company name, i.e. "Fabrik für Holzverarbeitungsmaschinen Blumwe und Co.
 AG".
 The factory was militarized, but continued its production of machinery and equipment for the wood industry.

 In 1945, in the first days after the liberation Bydgoszcz, the plant resumed its operations.
 Initially the factory started to produce for the military, but quickly returned to its original production profile, satisfying the needs of the timber industry.
 In the years 1950–1955, the plant was expanded according to the Six-Year Plan, which granted priority to the expansion of heavy industry.
 In 1970 decision was made to specialize the plant in the production lines for the sawmill industry.

 In November 2011, Minister of Finance has announced a public offer for the sale of 85% of the share capital of the company.
 This offer comprised the sale of the plot at Nakielska street 129/131.
 Since 2012–2013, buildings at Nr.131 have been cleaned out to allow the construction of a residence complex.
 The brick edifice at Nr.129 still remains.